PowerFeature/ConnectToVM/README.md

 # ConnectToVM
-This Powershell Scrip is for those who have a Desktop VM Running in Azure.
-It finds the VM Starts It and Open an RDP connection when ready.
+This Powershell Script is for those who have a Desktop VM/Linux SSH Server Running in Azure.
+It finds the VM Starts It and Open an RDP/SSH connection when ready.

 #How to: